Code-Institute-Submissions/Mikewalk28-Milestone_Project_1/README.md

 * Navlink idea based from <https://www.w3schools.com/>
 * Footer content based on <https://codeinstitute.net/> Love Running module covered
 * <https://open.spotify.com/> for code to embed players and then adapted by myself to change the css
+* <https://bootstrap.com> used to help with templates for tables and column ideas from when module was covered.
+Syntax remembered from memory

 ## Sources